Thursday, February 25, 2010

 Election Policy Recommendations

-Banning elected officials and political appointees from owning financial investments, except US cash, savings accounts, and checking accounts
+Ban government elected officials and political appointees from owning precious metal and or financial industry investments exceeding $2,000, except US savings accounts and checking accounts, including certificates of deposit.

 Require political campaign contributions to be anonymous and electronic.
-Prohibit political campaigns from finding out the amounts of individual donations.
+Prohibit political campaigns from gathering information on individual donations.

-Ban individuals owning more than $50,000 of government contractors' financial instruments from making political donations.
+Ban individuals owning more than $40,000 in government contractors' financial instruments from making political donations.

 Prohibit entities seeking and or receiving government contracts exceeding $50,000 per year from making political donations.